North Shore Hospital

 an Allied Health team consisting of: social workers, physiotherapists, occupational therapists, speech language therapists.
 Dietitians also work on the wards but through Nutrition Services

-an Elective Surgery Centre
+an Elective Surgery Centre (ESC)

 We have visiting specialists running clinics in the areas of neurology and oncology.